o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/advanced-topics.md

 {{< preview-migrated >}}

-From this section you can gain a deeper understanding of how Script Canvas works with the rest of O3DE, and learn how to author your own custom nodes for use in Script Canvas graphs\.
+From this section you can gain a deeper understanding of how Script Canvas works with the rest of O3DE, and learn how to author your own custom nodes for use in Script Canvas graphs.